igorwaw/web-advent/content/2015/20-houses/index.md

 house, initial value 0 (that's a few dozen MB, no problem for a PC)
 * Iterate through elves, starting from number 1
-* Iterate through houses, notice that elf number n puts presents in every nth house, starting with house number n (eg. elf number ten starts with house 10, than goes to 20, 30 etc.) - which means we don't need to start with house 1, increment by 1 and do a modulo operation, instead we can use a proper initial value and step in the loop, massively speeding up the calculation
+* Iterate through houses, notice that elf number n puts presents in every nth house, starting with house number n (eg. elf number ten starts with house 10, then goes to 20, 30 etc.) - which means we don't need to start with house 1, increment by 1 and do a modulo operation, instead we can use a proper initial value and step in the loop, massively speeding up the calculation
 * For every visited house, increase the number of presents by 10*elf number
-* Finally, iterate through the list of houses and find index of the first one that meets our criteria.
+* Finally, iterate through the list of houses and find the index of the first one that meets our criteria.

 ### Use maths

 Not the solution I would find by myself, since I'm more into loops and data structures than divisors and such stuff.
-Just for completeness: each house gets 10 presents if it's number is divisible by the elf's number.
+Just for completeness: each house gets 10 presents if its number is divisible by the elf's number.
-So, total number of presents equals to 10 times sum of all house number's divisors (including trivial divisors).
+So, total number of presents equals 10 times sum of all house number's divisors (including trivial divisors).

 ## Code